Fatdevil/GolfIQ-YOLO/docs/range_quick_practice.md

 - The card previews the latest range session using the cached `golfiq.range.lastSession.v1` summary (club + shot count when available).
 - When no history exists, it shows a friendly empty state encouraging players to start a Quick Practice.
 - A tiny teaser reminds users that planned missions are coming soon.

+## Range Story v1

+Quick Practice now adds a lightweight Range Story to the summary.
+We build a short headline plus strengths and next-focus bullets from the saved `RangeSessionSummary` (shot count, average carry vs target, and tendency).
+The card stays local to the device and updates each time a session ends.